RudiCamilleri/mita/README.md

 *The parameters of the following functions can be viewed in the code of TenderLogic.sol in the `contracts` directory:*

-##### Configurable Parameters

-- transferOwner: Transfers the current TenderLogic smart contract to another owner
-- replaceTenderLogic: Replaces the current TenderLogic smart contract implementation (for upgrading or bug fixes)
-- replaceTenderData: Sets or replaces the ITenderData smart contract implementation (for initialization or upgrading)
-- changeClient: Changes the client wallet address of a contract to a new address
-- updateContractMax: Increases the min, medium and max server limits of the contract to the specified amount
-- extendOrderDeadline: Extends the order deadline to the specified date
-- extendContractDeadline: Extends the contract deadline to the specified date

 ##### Transaction Handling

 - collectDuePenaltyFromClient: The owner collects the due penalty fees from the client balance for an order that has its deadline overdue